yangjackie/futuremat/twodPV/README.md

 ***Building the 2D PV library***

+The `./2D_library.py`'` script will build 2D slabs with different orientations, surface terminations and thicknesses.
+Corresponding folders will be set up to run the calculations.

 ***Geometry optimisations***

 The `./geometry_optimisation.py` module contains codes that ochestrate the geometry optimisation workflow adopted in this work for